kyma-project/btp-manager/docs/user/03-21-create-service-instance-with-custom-secret.md

 ## Result

-To verify that your service instance has been created successfully, run the following command:
+To verify that your service instance has been created successfully, run:

 ```bash
 kubectl get serviceinstances.services.cloud.sap.com {SERVICE_INSTANCE_NAME} -o yaml